 In a perfect world, businesses would be sure to have the products on their site perfectly displayed with a high quality image.
 But, too often, that is not the case.

-As we’ve stated in a previous article, “How to Revamp Your Ecommerce Site for the New Year,” we stress the importance of ecommerce businesses presenting high quality photos on their websites.
-It not only makes your site aesthetically pleasing, but it demonstrates a level of professionalism to customers that will make them trust your site more.
+Presenting high quality photos on your website not only makes your site aesthetically pleasing, but it demonstrates a level of professionalism to customers that will make them trust your site more.

 When you gain the trust of customers, you win better sales.
 Here are the common mistakes retailers make when taking product photos for their site.
 Are you guilty of any of these?